BiCroLab/fish_probe_design/README.md

 <br>

-All "*prbRun*" steps are controlled by the `slurmArrayLauncher` module, that can be customized as:
+All "*prbRun*" steps are controlled by the `slurmArrayLauncher` module, that can be further customized as:

  | *slurmArrayLauncher* | Description |
  | --------------------------  | ----------- |